HOW CAN I LEGALLY CHANGE MY NAME?

 DO I NEED ANYTHING ELSE?

 Yes, you must bring an original or certified copy of your birth certificate.
+This becomes part of your name change record and will NOT be returned to you.

 HOW MUCH DOES IT COST?